Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Estimation

-\begin{enumerate} \item Split the data into $V$ folds.
-Let each fold be the validation set and the complement data be the training set. \item Generate initial estimators of $g_0$, $Q_0$, and $d_0^*$ based on the training sample $P_{n,-v}$. \item Predict the training-set specific fits from the previous step on the validation sample $P_{n,v}$. \item Using the predictions from the previous step, in each corresponding validation set, update the initial estimator $\hat{\Psi}_{d^*_{n,v}}(P_{n,-v})$ using the TMLE procedure described above to generate $\hat{\Psi}_{d^*_{n,v}}(P^*_{n,-v})$, a TMLE of $\mathbb{E}_0[Q_0(d^*_{n,v}(W),W)]$. \item Average over all validation folds to obtain the CV-TMLE, i.e., the estimated mean outcome under the training-sample-split specific estimates of the rules:
+where $n_v$ denotes the number of individuals in the validation set $v$ and $Val(v)$ is the indices $i$ for which $O_i$ is in the validation set. \end{enumerate} \item Average over all validation folds to obtain the CV-TMLE, i.e., the estimated mean outcome under the sample-split-specific estimates of ODTR:

 \end{enumerate}